THE MOTH RETREAT FOR ARTISTS AND WRITERS

 The Moth Retreat is situated along a beautiful country lane in Ireland (3 kilometres from the local

 village of Milltown and 19 kilometres from Cavan Town) and surrounded by some

 of the county’s famed 365 lakes.
-We have two dogs, several hens, one rooster and two mules (very quiet), just so you know.
+We have three dogs and a flock of hens.
 Just a few kilometres away is Drumlane Abbey, founded by